 Before you begin, you should determine the purpose of your B2B newsletter and figure out where it fits into your sales funnel.
 For most companies, business emails fall into the middle of the funnel.

-If you have the budget, you should also invest in email marketing software or an integrated customer relationship management (CRM) system to manage your business newsletter subscribers.
+If you have the budget, you should also invest in email marketing software or an integrated customer relationship management (CRM) system to manage your business newsletter subscribers and their email addresses.
 A CRM will allow you to segment your customers into different groups, so you can target their interests more specifically.

 Moreover, you should send emails frequently, but not too frequently.
-If you send an email every day, customers might get annoyed and unsubscribe, but if you only send one once every few months, they might forget about you.
-Use A/B testing and frequently investigate your analytics, so you can continually improve your newsletter’s timing.
+If you send an email every day, potential and existing customers might get annoyed and unsubscribe, but if you only send one once every few months, they might forget about you.

 Finally, we recommend subscribing to some B2B newsletters and analyzing them critically to figure out what you do and don’t like.
 If you’re not sure where to start, we’ll offer some examples in the next section to help you get started.